Showing 1–12 of 152 results

 Trivia: Joss Whedon cast Quicksilver and Scarlet Witch because he thought their powers would be cool to use in a film: “Their powers are very visually interesting.
 One of the problems I had on the first one was everybody basically had punchy powers.
 Quicksilver’s got super-speed, Scarlet Witch can weave spells, and a little telekinesis, get inside your head.
 That’s good stuff they can do, that will help keep it fresh.”

-Creative design agency LA pulled out all the stops when they issued the marketing campaign posters for the Marvel Studios’ blockbuster “Avengers: Infinity War”.
-This original 2018 UK quad film poster for Marvel’s all action super hero romp is certainly impressive as all the heroes are beautifully realised; Iron Man, Hulk, Thor, Captain America, Black Widow, Guardians of the Galaxy, Black Panther stand proud and battle ready in the sweeping landscape format of the British quad.
+The highest grossing movie of all-time taking a record breaking billion dollars in its opening weekend.
+Which was the perfect inspiration for Creative design agency LA pulling out all the stops when they issued the official theatrical posters for the Marvel Studios’ blockbuster “Avengers: Engame”.
+This original 2019 UK quad film poster for Marvel’s all action super hero romp is certainly impressive as all the heroes are beautifully realised; Iron Man, Thor, Captain America, Black Widow, Hawkeye, Captain Marvel, Rocket stand proud and battle ready in the sweeping landscape format of the British quad.
 Originally rolled (as issued) this looks stunning and displays and presents to excellent effect.
 One of the best looking posters to date for any of the prolific Marvel Studios releases with spectacular detailed imagery and bright colours.
-A hugely important and collectable piece of movie memorabilia from the Studio that can do no wrong.
+A hugely important and collectable piece of movie memorabilia from the Studio that goes from strength to strength.

 …more detail“Now comes the part where I relieve you, the little people, of the burden of your failed and useless lives.
 But, as my plastic surgeon always said: if you gotta go, go with a smile.”